NotBlue-Dev/EAST/README.md

 - ECHOVR (https://www.oculus.com/echo-vr/?locale=fr_FR)
 - OBS WEBSOCKET 4.9.1 (https://github.com/obsproject/obs-websocket/releases/tag/4.9.1)

+Then

-Extract and run EAST executable
+- Extract and run EAST executable
-Fill EchoVR Path with the game path (ex: C:\Program Files\Oculus\Software\Software\ready-at-dawn-echo-arena\bin\win10\echovr.exe)
+- Fill EchoVR Path with the game path (ex: C:\Program Files\Oculus\Software\Software\ready-at-dawn-echo-arena\bin\win10\echovr.exe)
-Run OBS, Go to Tools, Websocket, and set a password Fill OBS path on EAST app (ex: C:/Program Files/obs-studio/bin/64bit)
+- Run OBS, Go to Tools, Websocket, and set a password
+- Fill OBS path on EAST app (ex: C:/Program Files/obs-studio/bin/64bit)

 ## How to use

 ### OBS Configuration

-Create a stinger transition if you want EAST transition To create the scene/overlays sources click create in OBS section on EAST To have the default replay timing, enable replay buffer in OBS (File, settings, output) and set duration to 7s When scene are created, go to main scene, replay, right click : Hide transition, Fade, 1100ms ; Show transition, Fade, 700mss
+Create a stinger transition if you want EAST transition, To create the scene/overlays sources click create in OBS section on EAST, To have the default replay timing, enable replay buffer in OBS (File, settings, output) and set duration to 7s, When scene are created, go to main scene, replay, right click : Hide transition, Fade, 1100ms ; Show transition, Fade, 700ms,

 ### EchoVR Configuration